A4G-Kyaw/vue-crud/README.md

 # vue-crud
-CRUD Testing with vue js and laravel
+CRUD Testing with Vue Js and Laravel (SPA)